mosaicml/examples/examples/llm/README.md

 # Optimizing Performance
 The YAMLs in this repo are relatively well tuned for medium-to-large NVIDIA A100-40GB clusters.

 If you have an NVIDIA GPU, you may want to enable our suite of CUDA optimizations.
-You can do so by first installing the optimization library requirements (`pip install -r requirements_optimized_perf.txt`), and then the optimization library in the `src/csrc/` folder.
-Next, set `model.gpt_block=optimized`.
+You can do so by first installing the optimization library requirements (`pip install -r requirements_optimized_perf.txt`), and then the optimization library in the `csrc/` folder.
+To enable the optimizations, set `model.gpt_block=optimized`.
 These optimizations consist mostly of kernel fusions designed to improve compute utilization of memory-bound operations, and are well-tested on models up to 13B parameters on NVIDIA A100 GPUs.
-On A100-40GB and A100-80GB GPUs, they should produce a 5-15\% speedup over the standard GPT block (`model.gpt_block=standard`).
+On A100-40GB and A100-80GB GPUs, they should produce a 5-15\% speedup over the standard GPT block.
+Disable the optimizations by setting `model.gpt_block=standard` or omitting it from your YAMLs.

 On devices with more / less GPU memory than an NVIDIA A100-40GB, you may wish to edit the default `device_train_microbatch_size` or `fsdp_config` values.